 This is an educational, fast-paced, high-energy, and thought-provoking webinar on how to competitively respond to “sources sought” or “request for information.”

-Ten years ago, the government did not utilize Sources Sought as a primary acquisition tool.
-In fact, only about 1% of opportunities were sources sought.
-Jump forward to 2018 and between 8% – 10% of opportunities in FBO are sources sought.
-This shift validates that the government is more focused on achieving the right balance regarding acquisition strategy, which is good news for government contractors.
+Ten years ago, the government did not utilize “sources sought” as a primary acquisition tool.
+Now between 8% – 10% of opportunities in SAM.gov are sources sought.
+This shift indicates that the government is more focused on achieving a balance in its acquisition strategy, which is good news for government contractors.